Cloud native EDA tools & pre-optimized hardware platforms

 As more devices enter the market and drive exponential growth of data in the cloud, cloud computing is going through a significant overhaul.
 The increasing presence of “hyperscale” cloud providers for big data and analytics, 5G for rapid IoT connectivity, and the wide use of AI for natural data processing and for extracting insights, are compounding both the amount of connected data and the data vulnerability.

 To keep up with the rapid data growth, designers are driving innovation in interface and storage technologies to support increased capacity and performance, as well as more acceleration and new compute architectures.
 High-speed interfaces like PCI Express® (PCIe®) 5.0/6.0 and Compute Express Link™ (CXL™) 2.0 are proliferating:

-In addition, industry is faced with increasing laws and regulations such as:
+In addition, the industry is faced with increasing laws and regulations such as:

 As the attacks become more sophisticated, the security standards have to continuously adapt to better protect sensitive data and communications and ultimately protect our connected world.
-To this end, the PCI-SIG and CXL standards organizations added security requirements like Integrity and Data Encryption to PCIe 5.0 and CXL 2.0 specifications in late 2020.
-Security is expected to continue to be adopted for the next generation PCIe 6.0 and CXL 3.0 interconnects as well.
+To this end, the PCI-SIG and CXL standards organizations added security requirements like Integrity and Data Encryption to PCIe 5.0 and CXL 2.0 specifications in late 2020, and PCIe 6.0 in early 2022.
+Security is expected to continue to be adopted for the next generation PCIe 7.0 and CXL 3.0 interconnects as well.

 Security for PCI and CXL interfaces has two main components: 1) Authentication & Key Management, and 2) Integrity and Data Encryption (IDE), as depicted in Figure 1.

 Figure 1: PCIe & CXL security system level view

 Authentication and key management include functions like authentication, attestation, measurement, identification, and key exchange, all running in a trusted execution environment / secure module.